cigarettewife/shedletsky/README.md

 send me a whisper and I'll get back to you ASAP!

-Usually I'm quietly observing unless otherwise stated on my pony/observed via sleeping.
+Usually I'm quietly observing unless otherwise stated in my name/observed via sleeping.

 //